Al Ittihad Private School Jumeira, is a private K-12 school highly popular with Emirati families located near Al Safa, Dubai.

 It is clear that there is much at Al Ittihad School Jumeira which is, indeed, very good.
 The leadership of the school now needs to ensure that the improvements already made are retained and improved further, with particular focus on the Elementary and Middle Schools in terms of Student Achievement and the standard of teaching, which go hand in hand.
 Seven years is a long time to remain at one level from an inspection standpoint, particularly when so much progress has been made.
 It surely cannot be long before IPS Jumeira makes the step up to Very Good overall.

 Few parents of parents at the school have completed the Which School Advisor survey.
-We encourage them to do so - it will help us give a more rounded review of the school.

 School fees at Al Ittihad Jumeira range from AED 20,126 to AED 39,196 depending upon age.
 This is very much mid-tier.